apache/druid/docs/tutorials/tutorial-compaction.md

 For this tutorial, we'll be using the Wikipedia edits sample data, with an ingestion task spec that will create 1-3 segments per hour in the input data.

 The ingestion spec can be found at `quickstart/tutorial/compaction-init-index.json`.
-Let's submit that spec, which will create a datasource called `compaction-tutorial`:
+Submit that spec to create a datasource called `compaction-tutorial`:

 ```bash
 bin/post-index-task --file quickstart/tutorial/compaction-init-index.json --url http://localhost:8081
 ```

-> Please note that `maxRowsPerSegment` in the ingestion spec is set to 1000.
-This is to generate multiple segments per hour and _NOT_ recommended in production.
-> It's 5000000 by default and may need to be adjusted to make your segments optimized.

 After the ingestion completes, go to [http://localhost:8888/unified-console.html#datasources](http://localhost:8888/unified-console.html#datasources) in a browser to see the new datasource in the Druid Console.